 - Setting different cut scores for each form ensures that you are held to same level of competency as all other candidates.

-Outcomes of the Cut Score Adjustment
+Setting the Cut Score

 When setting the exam’s cut scores, NCARB is responsible for establishing valid, reliable, and fair standards of competency that ensure you’re able to protect the public’s health, safety, and welfare when practicing independently.
 It’s important to understand that NCARB does not raise or lower cut scores to ensure that a certain percentage of candidates pass or fail the exam.
 This is because all licensure candidates are expected to demonstrate the same level of competency to earn a license—regardless of how other candidates are performing on the exam.

 Learn more about the last ARE cut score update.

 How Many Questions Do I Need Correct to Pass?

 Each division of the ARE measures different content knowledge areas.
 The difference in knowledge areas and the relative difficulty of the questions that make up that content area vary between divisions; therefore, expectations around how many questions you will need to answer correctly also changes from division to division.